 By supporting liver and gallbladder function, LV-GB Complex™ assists with the elimination of fatty substances from the liver, with the digestion and assimilation of fats and fat-soluble vitamins.*

 Ditch the Sugar – Balanced Microbiome

-The OAT test, however, is the gold standard on not just determining if you have oxalate toxicity, but how you can overcome this toxicity and enjoy chocolate again!
+The organic acid test (OAT) is the gold standard for determining if you have oxalate toxicity and how you can overcome high oxalates and enjoy chocolate again!